secbysteph/Threat-Hunt/README.md

 ---

-## Flag 8 – Interactive Session Discovery (Initiating Process Unique ID)
+## Flag 7 – Initiating Process Unique ID

 ### Objective
-Identify activity used to determine whether interactive or active user sessions are present on the system.
-Attackers perform this check to understand whether the endpoint is currently in use, which influences timing and stealth for subsequent actions.
+Tie together recon actions under the same executing process chain to identify operator continuity.

 ### Finding
-Session enumeration commands such as `query user`, `query session`, `qwinsta`, and `quser` were executed on **gab-intern-vm**.
-The **unique ID of the initiating process chain** responsible for this activity was:

-**2533274790397065**
+Multiple recon commands were linked to a single initiating process chain, identified by the unique ID 2533274790397065.

 ### Evidence
-- Multiple session discovery commands were observed within the intrusion window.
-- These commands list current sessions, their states (Active/Disc), and session types.
-- The process chain for these recon commands led back to a single initiating process, uniquely identified by the `InitiatingProcessUniqueId` field.
+- qwinsta, query, whoami, and other recon commands traced back to the same ID.
-- This recon activity occurred shortly before privilege enumeration and storage mapping, matching known attacker workflow patterns.
+- Indicates a single hands-on-keyboard operator session.

 ### Query Used
 ```